stephanme/cf-api-v2-shim/README.md

   - exceptions when calling CF API
   - error aggregation when multiple v3 requests are involved
   - provide std CF API error responses for errors in shim
+- [ ] url length restrictions on query params (translation of v2 to v3 may lead to very long guid lists)

 ## Out of Scope